Conrado-M-UCSD/SYN-100-Project/pages/dsgn-crit.md

 <h1> Design Criteria </h1>

-<p> Based on the project's <a href="https://conrado-m-ucsd.github.io/SYN-100-Project/pages/motives.html"> motivations</a>, select criteria guided the project. </p>
+<p> Based on the project's <a href="https://conrado-m-ucsd.github.io/SYN-100-Project/pages/motives.html"> motivations</a>, certain criteria guided the project. </p>
 <p>These criteria are: </p>

 <ol>